brandonrasaka/brandonrasaka.github.io/_posts/2021-10-29-NCL-Basic-Tips.md

 # Cryptography

+* [dCode Cipher Recognizer](https://www.dcode.fr/identification-chiffrement): This website is in French, but Chrome (and I think Firefox) have the ability to translate it for you.
+This link specifically takes you to the Cipher Recognizer which will help you narrow down what cipher was used.
+It's not always accurate, but a great help!
+It also has LOTS of other cipher tools, many of which have a brute force option.
+This site also has several pictograph ciphers, but using a reverse image search will help you determine which one to use.

 * [Rumkin](http://rumkin.com/tools/cipher/): This has a big list of common ciphers.
 Sometimes you just have to guess and check several different ones until you get familiar with them.
 NCL typically uses the following:
     * Atbash